TULiberalArts/Geography-and-Urban-Studies/pages/resources.md

 Master’s degree students must identify a paper advisor who need not be the same faculty member acting as their initial advisor.
 This paper advisor must be identified by the beginning of the fourth semester.
 This is the faculty member who works with the master’s student in his/her final semester to develop a high quality paper on a topic of the student’s choice.
 While the paper will be developed in a class, it must be read and approved by the student’s paper advisor as well as the instructor for the class.

 The PhD student’s advisor helps determine the student’s schedule of classes each semester, answers general questions about the program, and helps the student define his/her research orientation.
 The advisor also serves as the chair of the qualifying exam committee and the dissertation committee, and helps the student to form these committees.

+## Undergraduate Organizations

+### Gamma Theta Upsilon

+Membership in the Honorary Society in Geography is available to majors selected on the basis of GPA.
+Initiations are held each year and student members can submit articles to the GYU journal and apply for scholarships.

+### Majors’ Association

+The Geography and Urban Studies and Environmental Undergraduate Student Association is designed to create a space for students in both majors to meet and discuss topics of interest, go on trips around Philadelphia and host events for their fellow students.
+Members of either major or minor as well as any students from any department with related interests are welcome to join.
+To join the mailing list, please contact [tuguses@gmail.com](mailto:tuguses@gmail.com).